Early Start

 Off To A Great Start—Early

-The Early Start program introduces you to campus and helps you prepare for a successful academic experience at IUPUC.
-Previous Early Start participants were more likely than their peers to get good grades their first year at IUPUC, remain in school full-time, and serve as student leaders by participating in student groups and work-study employment!
-Join other new students at Early Start 2023 for this immersive orientation experience.
+The Early Start program introduces you to campus and helps you prepare for a successful academic experience at IU Columbus.
+Previous Early Start participants were more likely than their peers to get good grades their first year at IU Columbus, remain in school full-time, and serve as student leaders by participating in student groups and work-study employment!
+Join other new students at Early Start 2024 for this immersive orientation experience.

 Just some of what you'll learn at Early Start